AmjadRammahi/cse5911/User_Guide.md

 2. On the command line by running the Python scripts directly

 # Excel Usage
-First run the included makefile to create the `.exe` windows executables.
+First run the included makefile to create the `.exe` Windows executables.
 Open a terminal and type the following command to run the makefile:

 ```
 make
 ```

-Next, use Excel to open voting_exce.xlsm and press either the allocation or apportionment button to run the associated program.
+Next, use Excel to open voting_excel.xlsm and press either the allocation or apportionment button to run the associated program.
 The simulation output will be automatically populated in the Excel file.

 # Command Line Usage
 Open a terminal and run the following command to install all of the necessary dependencies for the software.